svenschrodt/WarrenWalter/README.md

 # WarrenWalter

-Test lab for artificial neural networks (ann)
+Test lab / palyground for artificial neural networks (ann)

 Inspired by Tariq Rashid's book 'Make Your Own Neural Network' and other (online) resources